tjoyner/ofvioletsandlicorice/chapter12.md

 "They're stopping to get gas," advised Eta Beta, who had seemed to have fallen asleep.

-The two cars stopped in the self-service area of Q8 gas, and Giulio got out to tell Nicole that it was a diesel, and offered to get the diesel fuel.
+The two cars stopped in the self-service area of Q8 gas, and Giulio got out to tell Nicole that it was a diesel and offered to get the diesel fuel.
 Daniel let him do it while continuing to look at him with severity and detachment, so much so that Floriana made a sign to Eta Beta:

 "Jealous just like all fathers when a young male approaches their daughter.
 So was my father, and he had no reason..."
 Floriana had turned toward Eta Beta.
 <!-- Page 105 -->

-"Perhaps in this case also, Daniel shouldn't have to worry about about it," Eta Beta said.
+"Perhaps in this case also, Daniel shouldn't have to worry about it," Eta Beta said.

 Floriana looked at him, looked at Nicole near Giulio, then turned back toward Eta Beta with a light irony in her eyes, and let out a burst of brief, cheerful, laughter.
 She said, "It was a thought that had crossed my mind, but hadn't taken into consideration...
 I was biased."